mzattera/predictive-powers/README.md

 ### OpenAiClient (Direct OpenAi API Calls)

 You can access OpeanAi API by instantiating an `OpenAiClient`.
 Class constructors allow you to pass your OpenAi API key, which will be used in all subsequent calls.
-If you use the no-arguments constructor, the code will try to read the key from 'OPENAI_API_KEY' system environment variable.
+If the API key is `null`, the code will try to read the key from `OPENAI_API_KEY` system environment variable.

 After that, you can call OpenAi API directly; this part of code is not heavily documented but matches 1:1 the [OpenAi API definition](https://platform.openai.com/docs/api-reference/introduction).